youssef-mansor/TheAgentCompany/workspaces/tasks/example/README.md

 steps.
 Post-init step could check if the data is correctly populated to the task container.
 If not, it could choose to fail the script.

-Benchmark developers only need to provide the `init.sh`, but not execute them as part of `RUN` or `ENTRYPOINT` instructions in the Dockerfile.
+Note that `init.sh` is not executed as part of image build process.
 It is benchmark users' responsibility to run them before the examinee starts its task.
 The reason is some agent frameworks might choose to override `CMD` or `ENTRYPOINT` instruction in their customized images built on top of task images.
 For consistency and simplicitly,